Aka-JKiely/linodeco2intensitymonitoring/readme.md

 EmissionsDashboardSample.png
 ![Alt text](EmissionsDashboardSample.png)

+!!Firewall Requirements

+In order to access the deployment there are number of ports in use

+InfluxDB - Port 8086
+Grafana - Port 3000
+SSH - Port 22 (required for command line access to the instance)

 Some known limitations

-- This is using the free tier of Electricity Maps which only provides the current live data for forecasted CO2 Intensity of the grids it is required to have a paid for subscription to Electricity Maps API
+- This is using the free tier of Electricity Maps which only provides the current live data for forecasted CO2 Intensity of the grids it is required to have a paid for subscription to Electricity Maps API https://www.electricitymaps.com/free-tier-api
 - Some grids and Akamai Cloud Compute Locations do not have real time CO2 intensity information, example Jakarta, IN
--